 Damien understands that before anything else he is a local councillor, community champion and a neighbour.
 To that end since his election Damien has focused on helping numerous constituents get their concerns addressed and issues resolved; campaigned hard against the Government’s cuts to Derbyshire’s valued public services, and fought for improved infrastructure and environmental works for the town, its residents and visitors.

-He has also been a passionate advocate of public transport and has through his role as Chair of the successful High Peak and Hope Valley Community Rail Partnership worked avidly to improve the three rail lines that traverse the borough, their stations and their rail services.
+He has also been a passionate advocate of public transport, serving as the Chair of the successful High Peak and Hope Valley Community Rail Partnership from 2013 to 2017, where he worked avidly to improve the three rail lines that traverse the borough, their stations and their rail services.

-You can get in touch with Damien via the Contact Damien section.
+You get in touch with Damien via the Contact Damien section of this website.